Orange County Mediation Attorney

 Mediation is an option for people who want to seek negotiated separation agreements to their divorces, as opposed to litigated resolutions.
 Mediation is a possibility whenever the two parties have the ability to work together and communicate with each other openly.
 In this process, the two parties will meet with a mediator.
 The mediator's role is to help spouses resolve all divorce issues throughout a series of meetings.

-They will help you define the matters that need to be resolved, such as:
+Our Orange County divorce mediation attorney will help you define the matters that need to be resolved, such as:

 Overview of the Mediation Process

 The exact procedure of divorce mediation is up to the mediator, but most begin with the mediator gathering background information about the marriage and the issues that the spouses are confronting.
 After the mediator has obtained enough information, he or she will begin facilitating negotiation agreements between the spouses.
 This may include helping spouses brainstorm solutions, stay on track, and outline necessary steps to take.

 The mediator does not make decisions—he or she only assists in facilitating divorce negotiations.
 Once an agreement is reached between the spouses, the court still enforces the divorce agreements.
 However, because the spouses have already agreed on the terms of a divorce, the court does not have to hear statements or settle disputes.
 Divorce mediation makes these arrangements outside of court, minimizing hassle and expense.

 What Are the Benefits of Mediation?

 Mediation is an alternative to the adversarial court process involved in a contested divorce, which often leads to disagreements that must be resolved by a family law judge.
 Mediation tends to cost much less because it gives the spouses the option of settling divorce agreements without court proceedings and attorney fees.
 Mediation is also less time-consuming than a traditional divorce arranged through a court.